by Tom Damm

 The educational video, filmed on location at a turkey farm in Rockingham County, Virginia, outlines possible reasons why a farm may be inspected, how the farmers should prepare for the inspection, and how the inspection will likely be structured.

 Runoff from farms is a significant source of pollution in rivers and streams.
 EPA and the states perform inspections to monitor compliance with regulations to protect water quality.
-They also provide funding and technical assistance to help farmers adopt best management practices to control pollution.
+They also provide funding and technical assistance to help farmers adopt the best clean water management practices to control pollution.

 You can check out more on the making of the video at this link.